Create Your Own Online Spend Tracker

 Fee-for-service financial planner and founder of PlanEasy.ca

-Do you want to track your spending but you don’t want to give Mint all your passwords or pay YNAB a monthly fee?
-Are you looking for a low-cost budgeting alternative that is still automated and easy to use?
-Then why not setup your own spend tracker using Google Forms and Google Sheets?
+You might want to track your spending… but you don’t want to give Mint all your passwords or pay YNAB a monthly fee.
+What you’re looking for a low-cost budgeting alternative that is still somewhat automated and easy to use, so why not setup your own spend tracker using Google Forms and Google Sheets?

 Creating your own spend tracker using Google Forms and Google Sheets is super easy to do.
 Google Forms integrates with Google Sheets so that every entry you make gets automatically added to your Google Sheet.
 As you spend money you simply pull up the Google Form on your phone, enter the amount and the category and hit submit.
 Google automatically adds this entry to your Google Sheet with a timestamp.